hairizuanbinnoorazman/slides-to-video/README.md

 - User + ACL model integration
 - List operations for Project/VideoSegments/PDFSlideImages are broken
 - Delete operations for Project/VideoSegments/PDFSlideImages are broken
-- Support of mysql as alternative data storage
 - Support of cassandra as alternative data storage
 - Support of local storage as alternative "blob storage"
-- Support of minio storage as alternative "blob storage"
-- Support of nats as alternative queue system (workers would require push/pull mode)
 - Support deployment mode into GKE (API server - utilizes Google Datastore + Workers - utilizes Google Pubsub Pull mode)
 - Move migrate command to utilize this: https://github.com/golang-migrate/migrate - Automigrate now is only meant to get the initial scheme into db